tammet/gkc/Examples/README.md

 Symbols in *double quotes* like in `"person"` stand for for *distinct symbols* which can be viewed as a *string type*.
-A distinct symbol is not equal to any other syntactically different symbol and not equal to any numbers or lists.
+A distinct symbol is not equal to any other syntactically different distinct symbol and not equal to any numbers or lists.

 Gkc defines a function and three predicates on distinct symbols: